Plan 9 from Outer Space: Criswell's introduction

-The film opens with an introduction by Wood's friend, psychic Criswell: "Greetings, my friends!
-We are all interested in the future, for that is where you and I are going to spend the rest of our lives!"
+The film opens with an introduction by Wood's friend, psychic Criswell: "Greetings, my friend.
+We are all interested in the future, for that is where you and I are going to spend the rest of our lives."
 (This line appears in the narration for General Motors' "Futurama" ride and its accompanying film, To New Horizons, which were part of the 1939 New York World's Fair—years before Criswell's television program.)
 At the time of filming, Criswell was the star of the KLAC Channel 13 (now KCOP-13) television series Criswell Predicts.
 The introduction could be an allusion to the opening lines of his show (a Criswell Predicts title card appears at the start of the scene), but since no episodes of the television show are known to survive, a comparison is impossible.
 Craig suggests that Criswell's public persona was based on the style of a charismatic preacher, perhaps influenced by early televangelists.
-He addresses the viewers repeatedly as "my friends", as if attempting to establish a bond between the speaker and the audience.
+He addresses the viewer repeatedly as "my friend", as if attempting to establish a bond between the speaker and the audience.
 The line likely derives from his show, and would not be out of place in a segment where a televangelist addresses his congregation.
 Another phrase of the introduction, "Future events such as these will affect you in the future", was a signature line for Criswell.
 He used it repeatedly in his newspaper and magazine columns, and probably his show.

 Another line asserts that the audience is interested in "the unknown, the mysterious, the unexplainable", implying that the film's audience will have a fascination with the paranormal.
 The narrator claims that "we" (the filmmakers) are bringing to light the full story and evidence of fateful events, based on the survivors' "secret testimony".
 The narration seems to emulate the style of sensational headlines in tabloid newspapers, and promises audiences access to "lurid secrets" as if following the example of True Confessions and similar scandal magazines.
 The notion that a film or show could be based on true incidents and testimony would be familiar to a 1950s audience, because it was used in contemporary police procedurals such as Dragnet.

 Changing the tone, Criswell delivers the sermon-like lines: "Let us punish the guilty!
 Let us reward the innocent!".
 The introduction concludes with the question: "Can your heart stand the shocking facts about graverobbers from outer space?"
 The latter phrase was the original title of the film, but the rest of the line again seems to emulate the sensationalist press.

 The film's postscript, also narrated by Criswell and delivered in the same tone as the introduction, provides the audience with a challenge ("you have seen this incident based on sworn testimony.
 Can you prove it didn't happen"?), a warning ("Many scientists believe that another world is watching us this moment"), and concluding wish ("God help us...in the future".)